ActiveAuth/ActiveAuth-WordPress/README.md

 <h2>1.
 Download plugin</h2>
 <p>
 Download the plugin.
 Find your wordpress installation path (/your_path/) and move ActiveAuth plugin (activeauth folder) in /your_path/wp-content/plugins/.
+Our plugin is in official WordPress plugins repository.
+You can download it from there, too or directly from your WP admin panel.
+<a href="https://wordpress.org/plugins/active-auth/">Active Auth Plugin</a>
 </p>

 <h2>2.
 Login in your worpdress site</h2>